andreafought/FINAL-PROJECT/README.md

 **4. Workflow**

 This project was tracked and monitored with a trello board (attached below).
 The process started with finding a topic and a database that would be able to answer my questions about Benfords's Law and its applications to the real world.
-The database MICC-F220 was used for this project which is composed by 220 images; 110 are tampered and 110 originals.
+The database MICC-F220 was used for this project which is composed by 220 images; 110 are tampered and 110 originals (Amerini et al., 2011).
 This dataset was made with the objective of being applied to machine learning programs to have a clear distintion of tampered and not tampered images, and therefore is adequate for this model.
 A extensive code was created to extract the DCT coefficients of each image and calculate the frequency of distribution of first digits.
+In python, the DCT was only able to be extracted if the dimension of the image was an even number, and for that reason a code was execited to filter on the images with even numbers which reduced the dataset.
 A dataframe was created in python with the image id, image dataset, frequencies of first digit distribution, and if it was tampered or not.
-The dataframe was wrangled and explored within python, and then a decision tree machine leraning model was applied to predict the tampering of future images.
+The dataframe was wrangled and explored within python, and then a decision tree machine learning model was applied to predict the tampering of future images.

 Trello board: https://trello.com/b/UodgngIy/ironhack-final-project
 Dataset of images: http://www.micc.unifi.it/downloads/MICC-F220.zip